EinsteinToolkit/www.cactuscode.org/media/news/Einstein_May06/index.md

 binary black hole simulations.

 There is no registration fee.
-If you plan to attend, please send email to [ [Erik Schnetter](mailto:schnetter@cct.ls.edu) before May 1.
+If you plan to attend, please send email to <span class="nobr"> [Erik Schnetter](mailto:schnetter@cct.ls.edu) before May 1.
 Please specify the dates at which you plan to attend, whether you are interested in the lab sessions, and whether you would maybe like to present a talk or a poster.
-Please indicate also if you want help in finding accommodation.]{.nobr}
+Please indicate also if you want help in finding accommodation.</span>

 The workshop programme is here ([Programme](http://wiki.cct.lsu.edu/numrel/space/Events/CactusEinstein_2006/Programme))